blawesom/osc-finops/docs/PRD.md

 #### Feature Description
 Enable users to retrieve and analyze consumption history with various granularities and filters.

+**Note**: This feature is now integrated into the unified "Cost Management" tab (see section 3.5) which combines consumption, trends, and budget management in a single cohesive view.

 #### User Stories
 - **US-2.1**: As an accountant, I want to view consumption history so I can reconcile invoices
 - **US-2.2**: As an accountant, I want to filter consumption by date range so I can match billing periods